 2. Ask yourself how much you can control

 When a big change occurs, it’s important to figure out how much control over the situation you really have.
 Understanding your role and how much you can change can help you put things in perspective.
 For example, if you've just moved out of home, there are many small things you can do to make the process easier.
 Make a to-do list and check each item off when you complete it.

 If the unwanted change is beyond your control, try taking a reflective approach.
 Accepting that there are things beyond your control, and choosing to be comfortable with that fact, is likely to bring greater peace of mind than waging an unwinnable war.
 View change as an opportunity to learn and grow, rather than as a setback, even if you have to fake it til you make it!

 Even though it can be a tough ask, focusing on the positives can really help you manage change.
 While the positive aspects of a situation might not be obvious to begin with, it’s worth seeking them out – no matter how small they might be.
 For example, if you’ve moved recently, you might be away from your friends, but it's also a great way to learn how to be more independent.
 Try to make the best of the situation.
 You can still call and write to those friends, and plan to visit them!

 If the unwanted change is within your control, take an active approach to dealing with it.
 Try some problem-solving techniques, or set some goals to proactively address any challenges.
 Focusing on the problem at hand, developing a plan of action, and asking for advice are useful active strategies.

 7. Seek support

-Changes come in all different sizes.
-It’s perfectly normal to feel overwhelmed if there is too much happening at once.
-This is when your best approach is to start by seeking support.
-Consider talking to friends or family for advice or emotional support, or by investigating options for professional help.
-Whether you’re coping with a Game of Thrones season ending or dealing with something more serious, there are always others in similar situations, and professionals available to help!
+It’s perfectly normal to feel overwhelmed if the change you’re facing is really big, or there’s too much change happening all at once.
+This is when it might be best to seek support.
+Consider asking friends or family for help or emotional support.
+Or you can look at some options for getting professional help.
+Whether you’re coping with a Game of Thrones season ending or dealing with something more serious, there are always others in similar situations and professionals available to help.